cklxx/mini-sglang/README.md

 A minimal, streaming-first implementation of an sglang-style text generation stack with clear API / Engine / Backend separation.
 Benchmark comparisons now contrast streaming mini-sglang against a plain Hugging Face `generate()` baseline (non-sglang) rather than exposing a non-streaming HTTP mode.

-### One-line quickstart (auto installs + tiny model)
+### One-line quickstart (auto installs + modern small model)

 > Prefer `uv`?
 A `pyproject.toml` is now committed so you can run `uv sync` to
 > install deps from the project metadata instead of the requirements file.

-If you have [uv](https://github.com/astral-sh/uv) installed, you can bootstrap dependencies, download the tiniest public text model, and run streaming **and** traditional generation side by side with a single command (CPU/Mac friendly):
+If you have [uv](https://github.com/astral-sh/uv) installed, you can bootstrap dependencies, download a modern small instruct model, and run streaming **and** traditional generation side by side with a single command (CPU/Mac friendly):

 ```bash
 uv run python one_click_compare.py "Hello mini-sglang"